vyacheslavshv/telegram-premium-fragment/README.md

 - Confirm that the Android device is connected and recognized.
 - Ensure that ADB debugging is active on the device.
 - Ensure that the Tonkeeper app is operational and logged in.
+- Ensure that you have enough Ton to make payments.